![]() |

 You can look into the FunctionCalling sample for an example implementation.

-The chat history of a LLMCharacter is retained in the chat variable that is a list of ChatMessage objects.
+The chat history of a LLMAgent is retained in the chat variable that is a list of ChatMessage objects.

-The ChatMessage is a struct that defines the role of the message and the content.
+The ChatMessage is a class that defines the role of the message and the content.

-The first element of the list is always the system prompt and then alternating messages with the player prompt and the AI reply.
+The list contains alternating messages with the player prompt and the AI reply.

-You can modify the chat history directly in this list.
+You can modify the chat history and then set it to your LLMAgent GameObject:

-To automatically save / load your chat history, you can specify the Save parameter of the LLMCharacter to the filename (or relative path) of your choice.
-The file is saved in the persistentDataPath folder of Unity.
-This also saves the state of the LLM which means that the previously cached prompt does not need to be recomputed.
+To automatically save / load your chat history, you can specify the Save parameter of the LLMAgent to the filename (or relative path) of your choice.
+The chat history is saved in the persistentDataPath folder of Unity as a json object.

 To manually save your chat history, you can use: